Leveraged ETF Decay Explained with Interactive Examples

 Key Takeaways

-What Volatility Decay Is
+What Leveraged ETF Decay Is

 • A mathematical result of compounding returns